Anti-choicers are going after a blood sugar medication

 Bans on importation (Section 4)

-Civil Liability
+Civil Liability (Section 3)

-Section 3 of the bill states, “A covered entity” - that is, “a telehealth provider, pharmacy, or any other person who knowingly imports or transports a covered medication in interstate or foreign commerce in violation of section 1462 of title 18, United States Code,” a.k.a. the Comstock Act) - “shall be liable in accordance with this section to any individual who suffers bodily injury or harm to mental health (including any physical, psychological, emotional, or physiological harm) that is attributable, in whole or in part, to the individual’s use of a covered medication [Mifeprex, Korlym] imported or transported.”
+Section 3 of H. R. 5646 states, “A covered entity” - that is, “a telehealth provider, pharmacy, or any other person who knowingly imports or transports a covered medication in interstate or foreign commerce in violation of section 1462 of title 18, United States Code,” a.k.a. the Comstock Act) - “shall be liable in accordance with this section to any individual who suffers bodily injury or harm to mental health (including any physical, psychological, emotional, or physiological harm) that is attributable, in whole or in part, to the individual’s use of a covered medication [Mifeprex, Korlym] imported or transported.”

 “An individual who who suffers bodily injury or harm to mental health that is attributable, in whole or in part,” from using mifepristone, can sue the “covered entities” listed in the above paragraph.